 - Get enough sleep - try to enjoy a good night's sleep or plenty of relaxation

-- Be smokefree - don't smoke or seek support to quit
+- Be smokefree - seek support to quit

 - Drink responsibly - don't consume more alcohol than recommended guidelines